 Turkey – Whether it’s a Thanksgiving classic or a fun project for some delicious bird, turkey is one of the best meats to smoke period.
 Given, it is a leaner kind of meat and might require less time in the smoker than some of the others, but it is certainly worth the somewhat shorter journey.

 Chicken – Now, I know what you’re thinking, chicken is incredibly lean and we just went over that’s not the best smoking meat.
 Well, I’m the one making the list here, and smoking chicken deserves to be here.
-While you won’t want to over-smoke it, these shorter cook times are great for a novice to practice, and what’s even better is that you can cook a chicken whole, quartered, or just the wings and legs.
+While you won’t want to over-smoke it, these shorter cook times are great for a novice to practice, and what’s even better is that you can cook a whole chicken, quartered, or just the wings and legs.
 Perfect for having the guys over to watch some college or professional football.

 Best Lamb for smoking